-Overall, the characters in The Blue Dahlia very well-drawn, as one would expect in a Chandler screenplay.
-The sneaky house dick, "Dad" (Will Wright), is particularly good, as is Johnny's war buddy, Buzz (William Bendix).
+The characters in The Blue Dahlia very well-drawn, as one would expect in a Chandler screenplay.
+The sneaky house dick, "Dad" (Will Wright), is particularly good, as are Johnny's war buddy, Buzz (William Bendix), and the nightclub owner (Howard Da Silva).
 Doris Dowling is excellent as Johnny's wife, Helen.
 Though not a large role, it's fairly subtle, as the script doesn't allow us to view her as a simple tramp, and Dowling performs it with considerable nuance.
 And the reaction of the maid upon finding Helen's corpse, when we expect her to scream but she just says something like "Oh, brother!", cracks me up.

 The ending, unfortunately, is a bit forced, not to mention corny.
 But thereon hangs a tale.
 A legend, really.